 This post also won’t be looking at any American college football, solitaire football or NFL football style board games, instead focusing on the UK consumer market.

 Now I’m going to detail exactly why the aforementioned options are the best.

 1. Football Billionaire (3rd Edition)

-- New for 2020/21: The 3rd edition of the fast moving, high stakes, football trading board game “Football Billionaire”.
+- The 3rd edition of the fast moving, high stakes, football trading board game “Football Billionaire”.
 Become the wealthiest and most successful football club owner ever!

 - Dominate the transfer market: Purchase clubs, buy stadiums and create the perfect team by collecting the best players.
 Hire and fire managers, close deals with agents, be ready for the transfer window, and swap players with your opposition